Discrete-variable quantum key distribution with homodyne detection: Introduction

-The paper is described as the following: We first describe the protocol in Section~\ref{sec: protocol}.
-Then, in Section~\ref{sec: security analysis}, we analyse the security of the proposed protocol in the asymptotic limit under the assumption of collective attacks.
+A more detailed description of our proposed protocol is presented in Section~\ref{sec: protocol}.
+Then, in Section~\ref{sec: security analysis}, we analyse the security of the protocol in the asymptotic limit under the assumption of collective attacks.
 Next, in Section~\ref{sec: simulation}, we simulate the performance of the protocol in realistic settings.